Graduate with the CNU Service Distinction!

 - More guidelines can be found on this one-page PDF.

 - Please choose an organization in our database of Community Partners, or contact us if you choose an outside organization.
-(More guidelines on this point will be forthcoming.
-This requirement is waived for past service.)
+(More guidelines on this point will be forthcoming.)

 For more information on the program, please contact CCE staff!